-The TT Coupe (est. $46,500 plus destination charge) has 18-in alloy wheels, full LED lighting, automatic rear spoiler, dual exhaust tailpipes, heated windshield washer nozzles, keyless entry/ignition, selectable driving modes, automatic climate control, flat-bottomed steering wheel, rain-sensing wipers, front/rear parking sensors, blind spot monitoring, heated/Nappa leather-covered S Sport front seats, heated/power-folding/self-dimming side mirrors, self-dimming rearview mirror with digital compass, Audi’s Virtual Cockpit 12.3-in digital driver information display, 50/50 split/folding rear seats, ambient LED cabin lighting, storage drawer under the front passenger seat, wireless charging, phone signal booster, Bluetooth, Apple CarPlay/Android Auto smartphone integration, wi-fi, navigation, HD/satellite radio, two USB ports, two SD card slots, auxiliary input, and a 680 watt/12-speaker Bang & Olufsen audio system
+The TT Coupe ($49,800) has 18-in alloy wheels, full LED lighting, automatic rear spoiler, dual exhaust tailpipes, heated windshield washer nozzles, keyless entry/ignition, selectable driving modes, automatic climate control, flat-bottom steering wheel, rain-sensing wipers, front/rear parking sensors, blind-spot monitoring, heated/Nappa leather-covered S Sport front seats, heated/power-folding/self-dimming side mirrors, self-dimming rearview mirror with digital compass, Audi’s Virtual Cockpit 12.3-in digital driver information display, 50/50 split/folding rear seats, ambient LED cabin lighting, storage drawer under the front passenger seat, wireless charging, phone signal booster, Bluetooth, Apple CarPlay/Android Auto smartphone integration, wi-fi, navigation, HD/satellite radio, two USB ports, two SD card slots, auxiliary input, and a 680 watt/12-speaker Bang & Olufsen audio system.

-The TT Roadster (est. $50,000 plus destination charge) comes with essentially the same equipment (minus the two rear seats) but naturally has a power-operated soft top, plus a powered wind deflector, rollover hoops, neck-warming feature, and a microphone in the seat belt for voice control of the infotainment system.
+The TT Roadster ($53,900) comes with essentially the same equipment (minus the two rear seats) but includes a power-operated soft top, a powered wind deflector, rollover hoops, neck-warming feature, and a microphone in the seat belt for voice control of the infotainment system.

 All TT variants have mandatory safety equipment such as traction control, stability control, anti-lock brakes, rearview camera, plus front, side and knee airbags.
 The coupe also comes with side curtain airbags, while the convertible has model-specific rollover protection.